rezam92/flutter_dash/README.md

 # flutter_dash

-A small library to draw dashed line in flutter :D
+A small library to draw dashed line in flutter.
+This package is null-safety version of [flutter_dash](https://pub.dev/packages/flutter_dash).

 ## Install